FindArticles FindArticles

 • A stage set for AI and industrial policy

-• Cook’s leverage: privacy-first AI and U.S. manufacturing
+• Cook’s leverage: privacy-first A.I. and U.S. manufacturing

-• What to watch from Cook’s visit
+• What to watch out for from Cook’s visit

 Apple CEO Tim Cook returns to White House for tech summit